OceanOutcomes/ocean-outcomes/what-we-do/tuna/fue-shin-fishery-indian-ocean-longline-tuna-fip/index.md

 * Contributing to a strategy, timeline and process to rebuild yellowfin and bigeye tuna stocks targeted in the FIP, including working to define and implement robust, well-managed precautionary harvest strategies and harvest control rules and tools for all four tuna species.
 * Ensuring the fishery improves the quality, verification and provision of its catch data and interactions with endangered, protected and threatened species.
 This is to ultimately support the science and management decision at the WCPFC and IATTC and quantify the fishery’s impact.
 * Undertook initial fact finding to understand current gaps and shortcomings in fishery management and current fishing practice.
-* Conducted an MSC pre-assessment and development of a FIP work plan to address deficiencies identified in the pre-assessment, which we are helping FSF to implement.
+* Conducted a MSC pre-assessment and development of a FIP work plan to address deficiencies identified in the pre-assessment, which we are helping FSF to implement.
-* Assessing social conditions in the fishery against globally recognized best practices and integrating opportunities to address social risk into improvement processes.
+* Assessing social risks in the fishery against globally recognized best practices and integrating opportunities to address human and labor rights in fishery improvement processes.
 * Tracking project progress transparently on FisheryProgress.org.

 ---

 ##Project News and Additional Resources:

-* <a href="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/supporting+documents/IO+Work+Plan.pdf" target="_blank">FSF Indian Ocean Tuna FIP Work Plan</a>
+* <a href="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/supporting+documents/IO+Work+Plan.pdf" target="_blank">Work Plan of the Indian Ocean LL Tuna (Fue Shin) Fishery</a>
 * <a href="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/supporting+documents/Formatted+FINAL+FSF+Indian+Ocean+Tuna+FIP+Pre-assessment+Dec22.pdf" target="blank">FSF Indian Ocean Tuna FIP Pre-assessment</a>
 * [Leading Taiwanese Tuna Company Pursues Sustainability Status] (/news/leading-taiwanese-tuna-company-pursues-sustainability-status-release/)
 * [Ocean Outcomes Expanding Portfolio of Tuna Work Across Northeast Asia] (/news/ocean-outcomes-northeast-asia-tuna-improvement-sustainability-release/)